isomerpages/nlb-biblioasia/pages/Cathay Cinema.md

 description: ""
 image: /images/Cathay/Cathay-1941.jpg
 ---
 #### One of the oldest cinemas in Singapore, the Cathay Cineplex at Handy Road  shut down in mid 2022, because of financial reasons.
-It was part of Cathay Buildling, a national monument.
+It was part of the Cathay Buildling, a national monument.
 Here's a look at the Cathay Building and cinema over the years.
 By **Soh Gek Han**

 #### The First Skyscraper in Singapore